castower/castower.github.io/_posts/2020-03-01-wordclouds.md

 # Word Clouds

 Now that we've previewed our data step-by-step, we can create a wordcloud.
 We will repeat some of our previous steps in a more automated format using the `tm()` package.
-If you do not have it installed, once again you can install it via `installed.packages("tm")`
+If you do not have it installed, once again you can install it via `install.packages("tm")`

 ```{r}